 If your system is in Maryland, there’s an extra incentive you could take advantage of: the Maryland Energy Storage Income Tax Credit Program.
 This incentive offers 30% off the cost of an energy storage system installed during 2019 but is capped at $5,000 for homes and $75,000 for businesses.

 The Duration of Backup Power/Storage Capacity

-Once you have a general idea of how much you want to spend on batteries, we can start getting into the technical stuff.
-First off - how long would you like your batteries to provide power (this is known as your battery system’s storage capacity).
+Once you know how much you want to spend on batteries, we can start getting into the technical stuff.
+First, how long would you like your batteries to provide power (this is known as your battery system’s storage capacity)?
 The longer you’d like your system to operate, the more batteries you will need.

 Keep in mind how much space you have available to house the batteries.
 The more storage capacity you need and the more batteries you have, the larger the storage space will have to be.
 Depending on which type of battery you go with, they will either have to be stored inside or outside.
 If outside, they should be stored in a shaded and temperate area.